 How long does a boiler last?

-Let’s take a closer look at how long should a boiler last depending on the type.
+The average boiler should last between 10 and 15 years, but it can last longer with proper maintenance.
+So, let’s take a closer look at how long a boiler should last depending on the type.

 How long do gas boilers last?

-On average, well-maintained standard gas and oil boilers can last anywhere from 15 to 30 years.
+On average, well-maintained standard gas boiler can last anywhere from 15 to 30 years.
 Regular maintenance and prompt repairs can extend their lifespan.

 How long do combi boilers last?